 B O O K

-A history of the beautiful and dangerous
+A history of the beautiful and

 world of chainsaw art.
 Art of

-Chainsaw Carving has profiles on leading chainsaw carvers and
+Chainsaw Carving has portrays the leading

 their work.